French Resistance

-After the Allied landings in Normandy and Provence, the paramilitary components of the Resistance received formal organization, forming a hierarchy of operational units known as the French Forces of the Interior (FFI).
-There were around 100,000 fighters in June 1944.
-By October 1944, the FFI had grown to 400,000 units.
-Although the amalgamation of the FFI was sometimes fraught with political difficulties, it was ultimately successful, and allowed France to rebuild the fourth-largest army in the European theatre (1.2 million men) by VE Day in May 1945.
+After the Allied landings in Normandy and Provence, the paramilitary components of the Resistance formed a hierarchy of operational units known as the French Forces of the Interior (FFI) with around 100,000 fighters in June 1944.
+By October 1944, the FFI had grown to 400,000 members.
+Although the amalgamation of the FFI was sometimes fraught with political difficulties, it was ultimately successful and allowed France to rebuild the fourth-largest army in the European theatre (1.2 million men) by VE Day in May 1945.